-(2) For the purpose of this Section, "award" shall include any decision interpreting, revising or annulling such award pursuant to Article 50, 51 or 52.
+(2) For the purposes of this section, "award" shall include any decision interpreting, revising or annulling such award pursuant to Articles 50, 51 or 52.

-(1) Each Contracting State shall recognize an award rendered pursuant to this Convention as binding and enforce the pecuniary obligations imposed by that award within its territories as if it were a final judgment of a court in that State.
-A Contracting State with a federal constitution may enforce such an award in or through its federal courts and may provide that such courts shall treat the award as if it were a final judgment of the courts of a constituent state.
+(1) Each Contracting State shall recognize an award rendered pursuant to this Convention as binding and enforce the pecuniary obligations imposed by that award within its territories as if it were a final judgment of a Court in that State.
+A Contracting State with a federal constitution may enforce such an award in or through its federal Courts and may provide that such Courts shall treat the award as if it were a final judgment of the Courts of a constituent State.

-(2) A party seeking recognition or enforcement in the territories of a Contracting State shall furnish to a competent court or other authority which such State shall have designated for this purpose a copy of the award certified by the Secretary-General.
-Each Contracting State shall notify the Secretary-General of the designation of the competent court or other authority for this purpose and of any subsequent change in such designation.
+(2) A party seeking recognition or enforcement in the territories of a Contracting State shall furnish to a competent Court or other authority which such State shall have designated for this purpose a copy of the award certified by the Secretary-General.
+Each Contracting State shall notify the Secretary-General of the designation of the competent Court or other authority for this purpose and of any subsequent change in such designation.